Stateless Mind Pavilion

 The Stateless Mind Pavilion is both a structure and a concept — a mobile, adaptable space built from modular and recycled materials, and a symbolic platform that challenges the idea that only nations can claim a “pavilion.”

 Evolving from the Stateless Mind Festivals (founded in 2018), the Pavilion was first activated in 2024 at Kapallorek Artspace, Malaysia.
-That activation served as a prototype, presenting archives and testing the concept as a living platform.
+That activation served as a prototype, presenting archives and testing the Pavilion as a living platform.
 The Pavilion continues to grow, with new programs of installations, performances, and dialogues developed in response to each site.

 The Pavilion follows the principles outlined in Amir Zainorin’s Manifesto, yet moves as its own body — a collective extension of his practice.
 It listens, adapts, and sometimes acts independently, carrying those ideas into public space and shared encounters.